mihirchronicles/mihirchronicles.github.io/content/bookshelf/measure-what-matters.md

 ## II.
 Big Ideas
 - Ideas are easy.
 Execution is everything.
+- Influential leaders like Bill Gates, Larry Page, and Bono praise OKR for its effective goal-setting system.
+    - Bill Gates (Microsoft) has praised the OKR system for its ability to align teams and drive focus.
+    - Larry Page (Google) has implemented OKRs to encourage ambitious goals and foster a culture of accountability.
+    - Bono (lead singer of U2) has used OKRs to drive social impact through his organization, ONE.
 - OKRs: Objective, Key, and Results
     - OKRs help your organization prioritize the highest impact initiatives.
     - OKRs are a shared language for execution.
 They clarify expectations: What do we need to get done (and fast), and who’s working on it?
 They keep employees aligned, vertically and horizontally.